One could read all the works of F.R.Leavis's 'The Great Tradition', and never know that Britain once had an Empire.

 Rupert Scott-Padgett, Pukka Sahib

 "The pukka sahibs are the salt of the earth.
 Consider the great things they have done – consider the great administrators who have made British India what it is......
 And consider how noble a type is the English gentleman!
 Their glorious loyalty to one another!
 The public school spirit!
-Even those of them whose manner is unfortunate–some Englishmen are arrogant, I concede – have the great, sterling qualities that we Orientals lack.
-Beneath their rough exterior, their hearts are of gold."
+Even those of them whose manner is unfortunate – some Englishmen are arrogant, I concede – have the great, sterling qualities that we Orientals lack.
+Beneath their rough exterior, their hearts are of pure gold."
 George Orwell.

 I left Liverpool Street at 11.30am for the Tilbury Docks, and went on board P&O's ss Ranchi.